-- Expensify established a wholly-owned subsidiary in the United Kingdom ("UK"), Expensify LTD., in 2015 that primarily serves to promote and market Expensify's services to customers and potential customers of Expensify in the UK. - Expensify established a wholly-owned subsidiary in Australia, Expensify Australia PTY LTD., in 2017 that primarily serves to promote and market Expensify's services to customers and potential customers of Expensify in Australia. - Expensify established a wholly-owned subsidiary, 401 SW 5th Ave LLC, in 2019 with the subsidiary's primary purpose being to hold title to the commercial building purchased in Portland, Oregon. - Expensify established a wholly-owned subsidiary, Expensify.org, in 2019 which is a nonprofit benefit organization.
+- Expensify established a wholly-owned subsidiary in the United Kingdom ("UK"), Expensify LTD., in 2015 that primarily serves to promote and market Expensify's services to customers and potential customers of Expensify in the UK. - Expensify established a wholly-owned subsidiary in Australia, Expensify Australia PTY LTD., in 2017 that primarily serves to promote and market Expensify's services to customers and potential customers of Expensify in Australia. - Expensify established a wholly-owned subsidiary, 401 SW 5th Ave LLC, in 2019 with the subsidiary's primary purpose being to hold title to the commercial building purchased in Portland, Oregon. - Expensify established a standalone entity, Expensify.org, in 2019 which is a nonprofit benefit organization.
 Expensify.org is included within the consolidated financial statements of Expensify as Expensify has both a majority voting interest in the board of Expensify.org and an economic interest in the organization.
-In early 2020 with the introduction of the Expensify Card, Expensify committed to donate 10% of its consideration received from a vendor for monetizing Expensify Card activities to Expensify.org in addition to lump sum discretionary contributions.
-Any contributions from Expensify.org to a charitable organization is recorded as an expense within General and administrative expenses on the consolidated financial statements upon payment. - Expensify established wholly-owned subsidiaries, Expensify Canada Inc. and Expensify Netherlands B.V., in 2020 that primarily serve to promote and market Expensify's services to customers and potential customers of the Company in Canada and the Netherlands, respectively. - Expensify established a wholly-owned subsidiary, Expensify Payments LLC, in 2020 that primarily serves as the licensed provider of money transmission services for Expensify with its expense management program. - Expensify established a wholly-owned subsidiary, Expensify Lounge LLC, in 2021 that primarily serves to manage, promote and market Expensify's lounge operations in the United States.
+Any contributions from Expensify.org to a charitable organization are recorded as an expense within General and administrative expenses on the consolidated financial statements upon payment. - Expensify established wholly-owned subsidiaries, Expensify Canada Inc. and Expensify Netherlands B.V., in 2020 that primarily serve to promote and market Expensify's services to customers and potential customers of the Company in Canada and the Netherlands, respectively. - Expensify established a wholly-owned subsidiary, Expensify Payments LLC, in 2020 that primarily serves as the licensed provider of money transmission services for Expensify with its expense management program. - Expensify established a wholly-owned subsidiary, Expensify Lounge LLC, in 2021 that primarily serves to manage, promote and market Expensify's lounge operations in the United States. - Expensify established a wholly-owned subsidiary, Fifth & Harvey, LLC, in 2023 that primarily serves to hold title to and manage operations of the operating lease for lots in Portland, Oregon that are currently used to host multiple portable food vendors open to the general public.